spencerpeters/makesite/content/blog/2024-09-10-Diffusion-Reaction-Game.md

 Anyway, one of the papers Avi showed was Turing's [morphogenesis paper](https://royalsocietypublishing.org/doi/10.1098/rstb.1952.0012).
 In the paper, Turing lays out a toy model for how developing biological organisms, starting from a blob of undifferentiated cells, form spatially structured tissues.
-His model involves a single chemical diffusing throughout the cells and taking place in local reactions.
+His model involves a single chemical diffusing throughout the cells and taking part in local reactions.

-Jumping forward to today: at breakfast my girlfriend and I were discussing this year's Nobel prize awarded to the discoverers of micro-RNA.
+Jumping forward to today: at breakfast my girlfriend and I were discussing this year's Nobel Prize in medicine, awarded to the discoverers of micro-RNA.
 (I'm not obsessed with prestigious awards, but they do serve as Schelling points for fun discussions!)
 Micro-RNA are short RNA sequences, roughly 20 nucleotides,